ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

      IDP: Any

   -- dev:test/functor
+     Critical regression test.
      Has the original NCSA functor configuration on it.
 Many installs use this.
      IDP: NCSA only
+     exec phase: access, refresh, exchange
+     check claims after each phase to be sure something is returned.

   -- dev:/test/ncsa_qdl
-     Has standard ncsa/ncsa-default.qdl script with plain vanilla configuration Critical regression test.
+     Critical regression test.
-      -- Should get full claims as list
+     Has standard ncsa/ncsa-default.qdl script with plain vanilla configuration -- Should get full claims as list
       -- check that returned id token from refresh and exchange still have isMemberOf as flat list.